Stock Analysis on Net

 2 Click competitor name to see calculations.

-The data reveals several notable trends in the capital structure and debt levels over the six-year period ending May 31, 2024.
+The financial data reveals several notable trends in the company's capital structure over the examined period.

 Debt to Assets